FiloCara/node-red-opencv/README.md

 # node-red-opencv
-A node-red module that wraps some of the functionality of the amazing opencv4nodejs library This library is under construction.
+A node-red module that wraps some of the functionality of the amazing opencv4nodejs library This node-red module is under development.
 ## Install
 The current library has been tested only on Ubuntu 18.04.
 It should work in any Linux distro.